-This fertile farming region is famed for its many internationally significant gardens, major arts collections and cultural events, and alpine to surf adventures.
+This fertile farming region is noted for its internationally significant gardens, major art collections and cultural events, and alpine-to-surf adventures.

-An almost perfect volcanic cone, Mt Taranaki (2518m) is a year-round outdoor destination with more than 300km of walking tracks, winter skiing and snowboarding, and heritage gardens.
+An almost perfect volcanic cone, Mt Taranaki (2,518 metres or 8,261 feet) is a year-round outdoor destination offering more than 300 kilometres (186 miles) of walking tracks, winter skiing and snowboarding, and heritage gardens.

-Taranaki has some of New Zealand’s best surf, and the south to north-facing coastline means the surf’s usually up somewhere.
-Surf Highway 45, a scenic coastline road between New Plymouth and Hawera, travels to the top surf spots.
+Taranaki has some of New Zealand’s best surf, and the south- to north-facing coastline means the surf is usually up somewhere.
+Surf Highway 45, a scenic coastal road between New Plymouth and Hawera, travels to the top surf spots.

-From early Māori settlement to the land wars and passive resistance, frequent signs of Taranaki’s colourful history give a sense of the struggles and challenges faced by early Māori and Pakeha (European) settlers.
+From early Māori settlement to the land wars and passive resistance, frequent signs of Taranaki’s rich history give a sense of the challenges faced by early Māori and Pakeha (European) settlers.